Bharat Electronics Limited Stock Analysis

 Growing Defense and Security needs

-We believe that the non-defense segment which currently contributes ~20 % to the total revenue could become a major growth driver for the Company.
+We believe that the non-defense segment which currently contributes ~20 % of the total revenue could become a major growth driver for the Company.

 What’s Dragging the Stock